corda/corda/docs/source/app-upgrade-notes.rst

 (For more information on ``Destination``, see the :doc:`changelog` for Platform Version 5, or the KDocs for the interface `here <https://docs.corda.net/head/api/kotlin/corda/net.corda.core.flows/-destination.html>`__)

 Note that this is a Kotlin-specific issue.
-Java has an appropriate type to choose here in ``? extends AbstractParty & Destination``.
+Java can instead choose ``? extends AbstractParty & Destination`` here, which can later be used as ``AbstractParty``.

 To fix this, an explicit type hint must be provided to the compiler: